Overview of Envoy Responsibilities: Unitarian Universalist United Nations Office

 Welcome to the UU-UNO

 Thank you for volunteering to become an Envoy for your congregation.
-As an Envoy, you are extremely valuable to the Unitarian Universalist United Nations Ofﬁce (UU-UNO) because you serve as the link between our ofﬁceʼs international social justice initiatives and your local UU community.
+Continuing a proud tradition of Unitarian Universalists worldwide taking the lead in justice movements, Envoys serve as a link between the Unitarian Universalist United Nations Ofﬁce and your local UU community.

 As an Envoy, it is expected that you will keep up-to-date with the monthly tasks listed in the Envoy News as well as maintaining communication with the Office.

 Our Envoy Coordinator is available to work with you to strengthen the Envoy Program in your congregation.
 We encourage you to contact unenvoycoordinator [at] uua [dot] org to discuss any of your ideas, questions, or concerns.

 - Announce your position as Envoy to your congregation.